 Here are the essential oils I packed for my latest adventure:

-One of the things I don’t really like about traveling is when I get car sick.
-You might think after all these years of traveling and seeing places in a car that I’m already used to it.
+My least favorite part of traveling is getting car sick.
+You might think after all these years of traveling and riding cars that I should probably be used to it.
 Nope.
-Sorry to disappoint you (mostly myself, really).
-I’m still not used to it!
-What helps me get through the nausea is having peppermint essential oil in an inhaler.
+Sorry to disappoint you (mostly myself, really), but I’m still not used to it!
+What helps me get through the nausea is having Peppermint Essential Oil in an inhaler.
 A little sniff helps me see and explore other cities without having to use the B(arf) bag.

-- Sweet Orange Essential Oil Unfortunately, not all hotel or hostel rooms are created equal.
-Some just have that funky smell you can’t seem to get rid off even when all the windows are open.
+Unfortunately, not all hotel or hostel rooms are created equal.
+Some just have that funky smell you can’t seem to get rid of even with all the windows open.
 A citrus essential oil like sweet orange can help you with this problem.
 Before leaving your home, you can put some in a spray bottle with water.
-When you find yourself in an unpleasant smelling room, just spray it around.
+When you find yourself in an unpleasant-smelling room, just spray it around.

-- Peace & Quiet Essential Oil Blend When you find yourself waiting for your connecting flight several hours later, it can be stressful and tiring.
-The busy airport can be overwhelming, and the world seems like it’s spinning.
+Finding yourself waiting for your connecting flight to come can be stressful and tiring.
+The busy airport can be overwhelming and can make the world feel like it’s spinning.
 This is the perfect time to get your Peace & Quiet Essential Oil Blend out.
-It inspires to have a peaceful and quiet mind amidst the chaos that surrounds you.
+It inspires you to have a peaceful and quiet mind amidst the chaos that surrounds you.

-How to Travel with Essential Oils
+How to Safely Travel with Essential Oils

 - Diffuse or no?
 Well, it depends.
-If you’re staying for a long time, bringing your Simply Earth Diffuser is a good idea.
-But if you’re only staying for a night or two, the better option is to leave it at home.
+If you’re staying for a long time, bringing your Simply Earth Diffuser is a good idea, but if you’re only staying for a night or two, the better option is to leave it at home.